markusunger/rogue/README.md

 - use one of your skills

-You have five skill slots, identified by the keys `1` to `5`.
+You have up to five skill slots, identified by the keys `1` to `5`.
 To use a skill, press the corresponding key as indicated in the UI.
 Depending on what the skill does, you have to select a valid target next.
 Skills that target specific enemies mark each enemy in range with a number.
 Press that number key to execute the skill effect.
 To cancel the target selection, press `Escape`.
 If the skill targets the player itself, it will execute immediately after pressing the skill key.

+You start the game with two weak skills.
+Dead enemies leave loot behind.
+Pick it up by walking over it to find new skills.
+You can equip different skills by pressing `l` and selecting/deselecting from the list of skills you have found so far.

 ### Development